 (B) In a transaction in which "tangible personal property is or is to be stored" pursuant to division (B)( 9) of section 5739.01 of the Revised Code, it is not relevant whether the storage of the tangible personal property is at a location that constitutes personal property or real property.
 The tax must be charged on the full fee or charge for the transaction.
 Accordingly, the tax imposed under that division is not subject to division (A)(2) of section 5739.02 of the Revised Code, or division (A)(2) of section 5741.02 of the Revised Code.

-(D) "Tangible personal property is or is to be stored" includes, but is not limited to, the following and similar transactions related to:
+(C) "Tangible personal property is or is to be stored" includes, but is not limited to, the following and other similar transactions:

-(1) Except as provided in paragraph (E) of this rule, the holding of tangible personal property for the consumer for which there is a charge;
+(1) Except as provided in paragraph ( D) of this rule, the holding of tangible personal property for the consumer for which there is a charge;

 (2) The short-term or long-term holding of clothing for a consumer in a vault or other facility;

 (3) Any other bailment of personal property for which a fee is charged;

 (4) The provision of a locker, self-storage unit, building, or other property, both real and personal, for the lessee's or renter's use in storing tangible personal property;

 (5) The provision of dry-dockage, drysail docking or of out-of-water storage for watercraft;